Think Like A Criminal: What You Need to Know About Social Engineering Attacks in 2023

-The majority of social engineering attacks are so targeted and deceptive that it has become difficult to blame a user for falling for a scam.
+Most social engineering attacks are so targeted and deceptive that it has become difficult to blame a user for falling for a scam.
 After all, even the most security-conscious individuals can be tricked by social engineering.
-Thus, defending against social engineering attacks requires a comprehensive, fully-managed email security solution capable of anticipating and blocking advanced and emerging threats in real-time that and preventing all malicious mail from being delivered, creating a safeguarded environment around the user.
+Thus, defending against social engineering attacks requires a comprehensive, fully managed email security solution capable of anticipating and blocking advanced and emerging threats in real time and preventing all malicious mail from being delivered, creating a safeguarded environment around the user.

-In addition, users and organizations should use strong passwords for all accounts and be aware of the information they make publicly available online.
-We suggest checking websites for personal information that may be publicly available (like addresses, phone numbers, etc.), and requesting that it be removed.
-Websites like haveieenpwned, which notify users when their information is discovered online, can be helpful in monitoring the availability of your personal information on the Internet.
+Additionally, users and organizations should use strong passwords for all accounts and be aware of the information they make publicly available online.
+We suggest checking websites for personal information that may be publicly available (like addresses, phone numbers, etc.) and requesting that it be removed.
+Websites like Have I Been Pwned, which notify users when their information is discovered online, can help monitor the availability of your personal information on the Internet.

-People are not computers - but they can still be hacked through the use of social engineering tactics.
-Combating modern email threats that leverage social engineering techniques requires a fully-managed, all-in-one email security solution that safeguards the inbox against all fraudulent mail that could potentially lead to compromise.
+People are not computers - but they can still be hacked through social engineering tactics.
+Combating modern email threats that leverage social engineering techniques requires a fully managed, all-in-one email security solution that safeguards the inbox against all fraudulent mail that could potentially lead to compromise.

 Must Read Blog Posts

 - Demystifying Phishing Attacks: How to Protect Yourself in 2023

 - What You Need to Know to Shield Your Business from Ransomware